owlbarn/tutorial/book/regression/README.md

 $$y = -(-0.43x + 5.7) / (-0.92).$$

-Explain how this model comes about.
+Explain how this model comes about from the previous cost function.

 Similar to the logistic example, the data and boundary line can be visualised as [@fig:regression:svm].

 ![Visualise the SVM dataset](images/regression/reg_svm.png "logistic"){width=60% #fig:regression:svm}

-**TODO:**
+The difference between SVM and linear regression.

+TODO:
-1) validate the implementation of current linear SVM;
+validate the implementation of current linear SVM
-2) implement gaussian kernel SVM; refer to ML004;
-3) apply gaussian svm on existing circle dataset.

 ## Model error and selection